Thank you Chairman Brady, Vice Chair Klobuchar, and members of the Joint Economic Committee for inviting me to speak today.

 My recommendation is to establish a new, independent body for regulatory review.
-This body could be housed within the Legislative Branch, and it could be modeled after the Congressional Budget Office (CBO) or even become a division within the existing CBO.
+The non-partisan Congressional Budget Office (CBO) provides an appealing model.

 The entire budget process has benefited from CBO’s existence.
 This is a direct result of its independence.
 The budgetary analyses and proposals of all legislators and Executive agencies are now created to a higher standard, knowing that they must ultimately stand up to scrutiny by the non-partisan CBO.

-This system of budgetary review and economic analysis could be a model for a reorganized regulatory review process.
-Like the CBO, this new organization would reside in the Legislative Branch, and it would be non-partisan.
-The organization would be charged with conducting independent regulatory impact evaluations.
+I believe that Senator’s Klobuchar’s bill S.1472, which creates a Regulatory Analysis Division in the non-partisan CBO, is the best solution.
+This Regulatory Analysis Division would be charged with conducting independent regulatory impact evaluations.
 Some of the organization’s activities would be statutory in nature – for example, automatic reviews of economically significant regulations – while other evaluations could be performed at the request of Congressional committees and members.

-Finally, this new organization could help to increase the credibility of the regulatory evaluations by developing an explicit checklist to determine the rigor of regulatory analyses.
+Finally, a Regulatory Analysis Division of the CBO could help to increase the credibility of the regulatory evaluations by developing an explicit checklist to determine the rigor of regulatory analyses.
 The checklist should favor randomized control trials, the gold standard in terms of evidence, and natural experiments over models and observational studies.
-A 2011 Hamilton Project paper provides some other ideas for a check list.5 Such a checklist could also be issued as guidance by the Administration to its agencies.
+A 2011 Hamilton Project paper provides some other ideas for a check list.
+Such a checklist could also be issued as guidance by the Administration to its agencies.